raunelgarcia/front-end-framework/README.md

 #### Environment Variables:

-- Platform:
+- PLATFORM:
-    - Possible values: Android, IOS, Web.
+    - Possible values: Android, iOS, Web.
     - Description: Specifies the platform for testing, whether it is Android, iOS or Web.
 Must be provided with valid values for the tests to function correctly.
-- Accessibility:
+- ACCESSIBILITY:
     - Possible values: true, false.
     - Description: indicates whether accessibility features are enabled during testing.
-The variable can take the value of null or blank, in which case the Accessibility report will not be shown.
+The variable can take the value of null or blank, in which case the `ACCESSIBILITY` report will not be shown.
-- Browser:
+- BROWSER:
     - Possible values: Chrome, Firefox, Edge, Safari.
     - Description: Defines the browser to be used for web testing.
-The 'Browser' variable can take the value of 'null', in which case the default browser used for testing is 'chrome'.
+The `BROWSER` variable can take the value of 'null', in which case the default browser used for testing is 'chrome'.
       If you are using Safari for MacOS, write this command for enable the automatization: `safaridriver --enable`
-- Application:
+- APPLICATION:
-    - Description: Should be the name of the web app being tested.
-Application cannot be null and must be provided with valid values for the tests to function correctly.
+    - Description: Should be the name of the web app being tested. `APPLICATION` cannot be null and must be provided with valid values for the tests to function correctly.
-- Resolution:
+- RESOLUTION:
-    - Possibles values: the possibles values of the environment variable resolution are established in the 'allowedResolution.yaml'.
+    - Possible values: the valid values for `RESOLUTION` are established in `allowedResolutions.yaml`.
     - Description: Specifies the screen resolution for web testing.
 If null or blank, a default resolution of 1024x768 is set.
-- Language:
+- LANGUAGE:
-    - Possibles values: en-GB, en-US, es-ES, fr-FR and others.
+    - Possible values: en-GB, en-US, es-ES, fr-FR and others.
     - Description: Specifies the language of the test execution.
 If null or blank, the default language is es-ES.
-- App:
+- APP:
     - Description: Specifies the path or name of the APK or .IPA file to be installed and tested on an Mobile device.
-      The tests work if either the App field is set, or both AppPackage and AppActivity fields are provided (only
+      The tests work if either the `APP` field is set, or both `APP_IDENTIFIER` and `APP_ACTIVITY` fields are provided (only Android).
-      Android).
-- AppActivity:
+- APP_ACTIVITY:
     - Description: Represents the app activity for Android of the app being tested for mobile testing.
-The tests work if both AppPackage and AppActivity fields are provided.
+The tests work if both `APP_IDENTIFIER` and `APP_ACTIVITY` fields are provided.
-- AppIdentifier:
+- APP_IDENTIFIER:
-    - Description: For Android it represents the app package and for IOS it represents the bundleId of the app being tested for mobile testing.
-The Android tests work if both AppPackage and AppActivity fields are provided.
+    - Description: For Android it represents the app package and for iOS it represents the bundleId of the app being tested for mobile testing.
+The Android tests work if both `APP_IDENTIFIER` and `APP_ACTIVITY` fields are provided.
-- AppVersion:
+- APP_VERSION:
-    - Description: Represent the version of the app installed in SauceLabs specified in "AppIdentifier".
+    - Description: Represent the version of the app installed in SauceLabs specified in `APP_IDENTIFIER`.
 If left blank, the default value is `latest`, which means it will run the latest version of the app.
 You can also specify the version if wanted.
 This variable will be validated with a test execution on SauceLabs only.
-- Udid:
+- UDID:
     - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.It can be obtained running on terminal `adb devices`.
 Must be provided with valid values for the tests to function correctly.
-For Android, in the variable takes the value of 'null', the default value is the current emulator Udid.
-For IOS, the Udid cannot be 'null'.
+For Android, if the variable takes the value of 'null', the default value is the current emulator UDID.
+For iOS, the UDID cannot be 'null'.
-- Provider:
+- PROVIDER:
-    - Possible values: Local and SauceLabs
+    - Possible values: Local and SauceLabs.
     - Description: Specifies the provider or environment to launch any test execution.
 Could be made on SauceLabs or Local Environment.
-- User:
+- SAUCELABS_USER:
     - Description: Represents the username of your SauceLabs Account.
-- AccessToken:
+- SAUCELABS_PASS:
     - Description: Represents the API access token of your SauceLabs Account.
-- DeviceName:
+- DEVICE_NAME:
     - Description: Represents the name of the device being tested for mobile testing on SauceLabs.
 If left blank, the default value is `.*`, which means any available device.
 If you want to use an emulator, you must write `emulator` for Android or `simulator` for iOS, and it will build up automatically.
-- PlatformVersion:
+- PLATFORM_VERSION:
     - Description: Represents the version of the device being tested for mobile testing on SauceLabs.
 If left blank, the default value is `.*`, which means the latest version of any available device.
 If left blank while using an emulator, the default value is `current_major`, which means it will use the latest version.
 You can also specify the version if needed, having in mind that you should write the exact version, for example the shortest versions you should use are '8.0' for Android and '14.0' for iOS.
--BrowserVerion:
+- BROWSER_VERSION:
    - Description:
-     This variable serves as a target for running a test on SauceLabsWeb using a specific browser and the desired version of that browser.
+     This variable serves as a target for running a test on SauceLabs Web using a specific browser and the desired version of that browser.
 There are three options when entering the version: it can be null, empty, or you can specify the desired version.
 In the case of the first two, it will automatically be assigned a value of 'latest' to execute with the latest available version.
 In the case of the third option, the specified version is processed and passed through a filter which decides